MPLS Division: Internships, work experience and volunteering: guidance note

 - internship, work experience placement and volunteering opportunities are managed appropriately and in line with best practice.

-2. The guidance should be applied to University of Oxford students undertaking internships with external organisations as well as to external students undertaking internships with University of Oxford.
+2. The guidance should be applied to University of Oxford students undertaking internships, work experience or volunteering with external organisations as well as to external students undertaking internships, work experience or volunteering with University of Oxford.
 The guidance on legal status applies regardless of a student’s funding status.
+The guidance on tax status is only likely to apply to DPhil students in receipt of funding.

 2. Definitions: Legal status